JOIN OUR MAILING LIST

 SPRING SPEAKER SERIES – JEWISH EXPERIENCES IN AMERICA

 The Walnut Street Synagogue is pleased to present our Spring Speaker Series – Jewish Experiences in America series.
-Join us in May for our third program, Overcoming Antisemitism in America, on Wednesday, May 22 at 7:00 pm EDT.
+Join us online in May for our third program, Overcoming Antisemitism in America, on Wednesday, May 22 at 7:00 pm EDT.
 Please visit our event webpage for more details and to register.

 Speaker Series details